-Talk to you primary care physician about the Flu and Covid Vaccines.
+Talk to your primary care physician about your medical needs.
 Get education from the professionals, try to stay away from potentially fake news on social media.

-Continue to maintain a social distance while you are in public.
+Continue to maintain a social distance and wear a mask while you are in public.
 Please stay home if you feel sick or have any cold like symptoms.

 Don't spend too much time at the stores.
 Have a list, shop only for the items you need and leave quickly.
 This method saves money, time, and health.